 You can buy a rider to extend your coverage to replacement costs for some expensive valuables (many people buy riders to cover the total cost to replace the jewelry, musical instruments, or collectibles).
 Additionally, you can buy a rider to include coverage for other types of damage, including storm damage to specific affected areas.

 Can A Rider Help Cover the Sewer Damages?

 Homeowners looking to add sewer damages to their existing policy want to know how much it will cost to add and how much the rider will cover.
 Most insurance providers offer optional riders for sewage backup coverage.
 How much the rider will add to your bill depends on a few determining factors.

 Depending on your insurance company and your risk level, you can expect to pay between $5 and $15 extra per month for sewage backup coverage.
 You might also need to choose a separate deductible for sewer backup damage that’s unique from your homeowner’s insurance deductible.

 What Conditions Make My Home More Susceptible to Flooding and Sewer Damage?

 As with most aspects of any insurance you take out, your home insurance riders consider multiple factors before setting your rates and premiums.
 Some of these that can affect how you pay for an additional sewer coverage rider depend on such an accident’s likelihood.
 Areas near rivers, lakes, and other bodies of water during heavy rain seasons can potentially experience a higher chance for floods and sewer backups.

-You’ll want to call for a repair as soon as possible after you notice backup in your home to prevent permanent damage or health issues.
-Whether you need sewer backup repair, a full septic replacement, or drain cleaning in Montgomery County, you can count on Delaware Valley Septics in your time of need.
-Give our team a call today at 610-947-4800 to learn more or schedule your appointment for service.
+You’ll want to call for a drain line and sewer repair as soon as possible after you notice backup in your home to prevent permanent damage or health issues.
+Whether you need sewer backup repair, a complete septic replacement, or drain cleaning, you can count on Delaware Valley Septic, Sewer, & Storm in your time of need.
+Give our team a call today to learn more or schedule your appointment for service.